wp-plugins/user-admin-simplifier/readme.txt

 == Upgrade Notice ==

-= 0.4.2 =
+= 0.4.3 =
-Adds ability to disable individual submenus.
+Now works with submenus as well as top level menus.

 == Screenshots ==